Best Headset for Rainbow Six Siege X

 Logitech G Pro X Headset (Wireless)

-The Pro line from Logitech was made for and in collaboration with professional esports players, and they really are doing good with this line.
+The Pro line from Logitech was made for and in collaboration with professional esports players, and this line of headsets was the first to really gain traction in the pro audio scene.
 We see Logitech G products in pretty much every list that we make for this game, so they’re definitely doing a lot of things right.

 The Pro X headset is a subtle headset that’s focused on sound quality and comfort, and it really does deliver.
 The memory foam cushioning gives you a snug and comfy fit, the aluminum frame makes for a durable piece of kit, and the sound quality matches the very decent and reliable exterior.
 The Pro X comes with BLUE VO!CE tech, making this one of the better mics in the business, and the tunable sound that it delivers is perfect for gaming and relaxing.
 It’s also packing DTS HEADPHONE:X 2.0 surround sound if you’re into those kinds of things, though we wouldn’t recommend using surround sound for competitive gaming.